catalyst-cooperative/open-energy-data-for-all/episodes/escape-from-jupyter.md

 all of your code immediately.
 No more copy-pasting!

 :::: callout
-As your code grows in complexity, you might find yourself wanting to reorganize your scripts into folders, call additional commands from the command-line, or even distribute your code so anyone else can install it using tools like `uv`.
+As your code grows in complexity, you might find yourself wanting to reorganize your scripts into folders, call custom commands from the command-line, or even distribute your code so anyone else can install it using tools like `uv`.
 If so, you'll likely want to re-organize your code into a package.

 Running `uv init --package your-project-name` will create the skeleton for a Python package, just as `uv init pr-gen-fuel` created our project template above.
 See the [uv docs](https://docs.astral.sh/uv/concepts/projects/init/#packaged-applications) for more detail.